liuwenhaha/automated_hybrid_IDH/README.md

 # automated_hybrid_IDH
-public repository for "Fully Automated Hybrid Network to Predict IDH Mutation Status of Glioma via Deep Learning and Radiomics"
+This is public repository for "Fully Automated Hybrid Network to Predict IDH Mutation Status of Glioma via Deep Learning and Radiomics" by Choi et al.